-IV.I.6.d.vi Implementability
+IV.H.6.d.vi Implementability

 The remedy shall be evaluated for its implementability or the difficulty of implementing the remedy.
-This factor includes consideration of installation and construction difficulties; operation and maintenance difficulties; difficulties with cleanup technology; and the availability of necessary equipment, services, expertise, and storage and disposal capacity.
-The Permittee shall give preference to a remedy that can be implemented quickly and easily, and poses relatively fewer difficulties.
+This factor includes consideration of installation and construction difficulties; operation and maintenance difficulties; difficulties with cleanup technology; permitting and approvals; and the availability of necessary equipment, services, expertise, and storage and disposal capacity.
+The Permittee shall give preference to a remedy that can be implemented quickly and easily, and poses fewer and lesser difficulties.

-IV.I.6.d.vii Cost
+IV.H.6.d.vii Cost

 The remedy shall be evaluated for its cost.
-This factor includes a consideration of both capital costs and operation and maintenance costs.
-Capital costs shall include, but are not limited to, construction and installation costs; equipment costs; land development costs; and indirect costs including engineering costs, legal fees, permitting fees, startup and shakedown costs, and contingency allowances.
-Operation and maintenance costs shall include, but are not limited to, operating labor and materials costs; maintenance labor and materials costs; replacement costs; utilities; monitoring and reporting costs; administrative costs; indirect costs; and contingency allowances for the entire anticipated post-closure care or long term monitoring period.
+This factor includes a consideration of both capital costs, and operation and maintenance costs.
+Capital costs shall include, without limitation, construction and installation costs; equipment costs; land development costs; and indirect costs including engineering costs, legal fees, permitting fees, startup and shakedown costs, and contingency allowances.
+Operation and maintenance costs shall include, without limitation, operating labor and materials costs; maintenance labor and materials costs; replacement costs; utilities; monitoring and reporting costs; administrative costs; indirect costs; and contingency allowances for the entire anticipated post-closure care or long term monitoring period.
 All costs shall be calculated based on their net present value.
-Permittee shall give preference to a remedy that does not sacrifice protection of health and the environment.
+Permittee shall give preference to a remedy that is less costly, but does not sacrifice protection of health and the environment.

-IV.I.6.e Approval of Corrective Measures Evaluation Report
+IV.H.6.e Approval of Corrective Measures Evaluation Report

-The NMED will review and approve the Corrective Measures Evaluation Report in accordance with Permit Section I.J.11 (Approval of Work Plans and Other Documents).
+The NMED will review and approve the Corrective Measures Evaluation Report in accordance with Permit Section I.J.4.
 If the NMED disapproves the Corrective Measures Evaluation Report, the NMED will notify the Permittee in writing of the Corrective Measures Evaluation Report's deficiencies and specify a due date for submission of a revised Corrective Measures Evaluation Report.
 Upon receipt of such notification of disapproval, the Permittee shall submit to the NMED, within the specified time, a revised Corrective Measures Evaluation Report that corrects the deficiencies.
 If the NMED approves the Corrective Measures Evaluation Report, the NMED will notify the Permittee in writing.

-IV.I.6.f Relationship to Corrective Action Requirements
+IV.H.6.f Relationship to Corrective Action Requirements